alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 | ---------------------------------- | ----------------------------------- |
 | 0.017$ per each, (17.00$ per 1000) | 0.0136$ per each, (13.60$ per 1000) |

-If you are using the `Autocomplete Widget` you don’t need to implement sessions, as the widget handles sessions automatically in the background. grouping the queries typed from the user into a single session used for billing purposes.
+`Autocomplete Widget` **handles sessions automatically** in the background, grouping the queries typed from the user into a single session used for billing purposes.

-_Example:_
+**_Example:_**

-So, if you start typing "New York", these are the steps you should follow:
+So, if you start typing "New York", these are the steps that will follow:

-1. `Widget Place Autocomplete` will create for you a `Session Token`,
+1. `Widget Place Autocomplete` will create a `Session Token`,
-2. Typing "n", "ne", "new", "new ", "new y" … "new york" google make API requests with the same `session token` created precedently, for every chars.
+2. Typing "n", "ne", "new", "new ", "new y" … "new york" the `Widget` requires results with the same `session token` created precedently, for every chars.
-3. after the typing is completed and the user has selected one place from the `widget`, a request is made to `getDetails` using the same `Session Token`, so you will not pay for each charter, but a single session
+3. After the typing is completed and the user has selected one place from the `Widget`, a request is made to `getDetails` using the same `Session Token`, so you will not pay for each charter, but only for a single session.

-You should implement manually the `Session Tokens` when you use `AutocompleteService` to group together autocomplete requests.
+**NB:** _When using `AutocompleteService`, `Session tokens` must be manually implemented to group autocomplete requests._

 **AutocompleteService with Session:**